Ziumper/Demo-Blog-Manager/README.md

 # Blog

-Blog management application in .net core and angular 2.
+Demo Blog management application in .net core and angular 2.
 Application is manged in docker.
 Currently only dev version.

 ## Setup